christmas-countdown/docs/docs/index.md

 !!! question "Get help"
 	[Documentation for the Discord bot](/discord)

-The original ChristmasCountdown bot for Discord, originally launched in 2018.
+The original Christmas Countdown bot for Discord, originally launched in 2018.

 ## API